Evolution of cognition

 The evolution of cognition is the process by which life on Earth has gone from organisms with little to no cognitive function to a greatly varying display of cognitive function that we see in organisms today.
 Animal cognition is largely studied by observing behavior, which makes studying extinct species difficult.
 The definition of cognition varies by discipline; psychologists tend define cognition by human behaviors, while ethologists have widely varying definitions.
-Ethological definitions of cognition range from only considering cognition in animals to be behaviors exhibited in humans, while others consider anything action involving a nervous system to be cognitive.
+Ethological definitions of cognition range from only considering cognition in animals to be behaviors exhibited in humans, while others consider any action involving a nervous system to be cognitive.

 Methods of study

 Studying the evolution of cognition is accomplished through a comparative cognitive approach where a cognitive ability and comparing it between closely related species and distantly related species.
 For example, a researcher may want to analyze the connection between spatial memory and food caching behavior.
 By examining two closely related animals (chickadees and jays) and/or two distantly related animals (jays and chipmunks), hypotheses could be generated about when and how this cognitive ability evolved.
+Another way cognition has been studied in animals, specifically insects, is through a cognitive test battery.
+This method measures "intelligence directly with a battery of cognitive tests rather than relying on proxies like relative brain size."

 Animals with high levels of cognition

 Higher cognitive processes have evolved in many closely and distantly related animals.
 Some of these examples are considered convergent evolution, while others most likely shared a common ancestor that possessed higher cognitive function.
-For example, apes humans, and cetaceans most likely had a common ancestor with high levels of cognition, and as these species diverged they all possessed this trait.
+For example, apes, humans, and cetaceans most likely had a common ancestor with high levels of cognition, and as these species diverged they all possessed this trait.
 Corvids (the crow family) and apes show similar cognitive abilities in some areas such as tool use.
 This ability is most likely an example of convergent evolution, due to their distant relatedness.